How to Make a Rain Stick with Paper Towel Roll — Easy Step-by-Step Guide

 - 8

-If desired, decorate the outside of your rain stick with paint, markers, stickers, or construction paper.
-Let any paint or glue dry completely.
+If desired, decorate the outside of your rain stick.
+This is where you can let your creativity shine!
+Use paints, markers, stickers, or wrap it in construction paper.
+Allow any paint or glue to dry completely before proceeding.

 Tips & Troubleshooting

 - 2Experiment with different filler materials to create unique rain sounds.
-Rice makes a soft hiss, while beans create a louder rattle.
+Rice makes a soft hiss, while beans create a louder rattle, and small beads offer a distinct clicking sound.

 Related Activities You Might Enjoy